 Note: this blog post is a transcription of a podcast made in January, which you can listen to here.
 The NVC Academy- which offers online courses on Nonviolent Communication, held a telethon last year and invited trainers to donate prizes.
 In addition to donating copies of my book, Urban Empathy, I also donated speaking on … Continue reading Working with our Learning Curves

 Marshall Rosenberg, the creator of NVC About two years ago the NVC Academy organized an online symposium on Removing Our Blinders: Seeing the Impact of Power and Privilege.
-The symposium offered opportunities for those of European background and people of color to share their experiences as well as men and women, and for others to empathically listen in a virtual fishbowl.
-This … Continue reading NVC Conversations About Power, Privilege, “Power-Over” and Social Change
+The symposium offered opportunities for those of European background and people of color to share their experiences as well as men and women, and for others to empathically … Continue reading NVC Conversations About Power, Privilege, “Power-Over” and Social Change

 I recently got into a discussion about the concept of “deserve” thanks to the person who sends out emails for me, who dropped the “D” word in a recent subject line about a program I’m leading next week in North Carolina.
 If you missed it, the subject line read: “You Deserve Your Best Life.” … Continue reading What Do You Deserve?
 And Do You Really Want to Deserve Anything?